dopafxug/Hydration_system/README.md

 # Hydration_system
-Modern versions use embedded systems and sensors to track and encourage proper hydration.
+The Modest versions of embedded systems and sensors to track and encourage proper hydration is here.